 If your dermatologist is a Medicare-approved provider, you may seek treatment through them.
 Once you have met your Medicare Part B deductible, then you become eligible for dermatology coverage.

-To reiterate, once that provider determines the condition/treatment is medically necessary, then your treatment has coverage at 80% of the Medicare allowable.
+To reiterate, once that provider determines the condition/treatment is medically necessary, then your treatment has Medicare coverage at 80%.
 The 20% leftover from the Medicare amount will be left for the Medicare beneficiary.

 Keep in mind, cosmetic dermatology is not covered under Traditional Medicare.
 If you’re wanting sun spots removed, wrinkles reduced, skin tag(s) removed, or a spider vein reduced in appearance, these are considered cosmetic.

 There are, however, some exceptions to the rule with certain conditions.